Robertfarb/whiteboarding-curriculum/projects/flex-project/flex-sample-proposal.md

 The colors will be identified by mapping classes in the DOM to a variety of attributes in the CSS such as `color`, `background-color`, and perhaps others.
 Going from color to grey scale will be done with a standard algorithm.
 Going from color to high-contrast color will be more challenging: currently, I plan to utilize a subset of high-contrast colors and map the given colors via some distance algorithm to the best match for these colors.

+### Group Members & Work Breakdown

+Our group consists of two members, Munyo Frey and Ryan Hall.

+Munyo's primary responsibilities will be:

+- Researching & implementing the ability to locate and alter DOM elements
+- Creating the functionality to identify all colors based on the CSS file
+- Writing the algorithm to correctly identify high-contrast alternatives
+- Creating the Chrome store page & marketing the app

+Ryan's primary responsibilites will be:

+- Researching and setting up the Chrome extension infrastructure
+- Producing the new HTML file with new colors
+- Creating the algorithm to correctly identify gray-scale alternatives
+- Creating the Settings page
+- Writing the repo's README, complete with screenshots and code snippets

 ### Implementation Timeline

 **Day 1**: Get started on the infrastructure of the extension, following [this guide](https://developer.chrome.com/extensions/getstarted) from Chrome.
-By the end of the day, I will have:
+By the end of the day, we will have:

-- A completed `package.json`
+- A completed `package.json` (Ryan)
-- A completed `manifest.json`
+- A completed `manifest.json` (Ryan)
-- The ability to locate and alter a DOM element by class
+- The ability to locate and alter a DOM element by class (Munyo)

 **Day 2**: Work on identifying the colors used in the DOM by class and other attributes, and create and render a new DOM with different colors.
-By the end of the day, I will have:
+By the end of the day, we will have:

-- The ability to identify all colors
+- The ability to identify all colors (Munyo)
-- A new HTML file that gets rendered in place of the current DOM, using different colors
+- A new HTML file that gets rendered in place of the current DOM, using different colors (Ryan)

 **Day 3**: Dedicate this day to correctly replacing colors with their grey scale or high-contrast equivalents.
 By the end of the day:

-- Implement an algorithm for replacing colors with grey scale tones
+- Implement an algorithm for replacing colors with grey scale tones (Ryan)
-- At least understand (and hopefully implement) and algorithm for replacing colors with high-contrast equivalents
+- At least understand (and hopefully implement) and algorithm for replacing colors with high-contrast equivalents (Munyo)
-- Render a new DOM that contains each of these color equivalents
+- Render a new DOM that contains each of these color equivalents (Ryan)

 **Day 4**: Create the settings page and connect the settings to the color change logic.
 If time, create high-contrast grey scale and low-contrast algorithms as well.
 By the end of the day:

-- Fully implemented settings changes that re-render a differently colored DOM
+- Fully implemented settings changes that re-render a differently colored DOM (Ryan)
+- A detailed README (Ryan)
+- A polished Chrome store page, sent to our networks to begin marketing/downloads (Munyo)
-- If time, implement the final two features: normal color to low contrast and normal to high-contrast grey scale
+- If time, implement the final two features: normal color to low contrast and normal to high-contrast grey scale (Both)